kavehbc/Cloudchain/README.md

 ## Citation
 If you are using any part of *Cloudchain*, please cite our paper.

-*The submitted manuscript will be announced soon.*
+*Citation details will be announced soon.*

 ## More information
-Published full-text: *will be available soon*
+Published full-text: *it will be available soon*
-Powerpoint Presentation: *will be available soon*
+Powerpoint Presentation: *it will be available soon*